 Mayo-Free Chicken Salad Sandwiches with Lemon and Herbs

 I was worried that my chicken salad would be dry without something like mayo or yogurt, but this simple lemon dressing adds plenty of moisture.

-If you love this chicken salad recipe, be sure to check out my other mayo-free twists on classic recipes:
+If you love this chicken salad recipe, be sure to check out these other mayo-free twists on classic recipes:

+Mayo-Free Chicken Salad Sandwiches with Lemon and Herbs